Victorius-Astral/Astral-Lust-Documentation/modding/prisoners.rst

 If you jump remember to make sure player ends in a freeroam mode, also remember to change the music.
 You need to add prisoner to the ``prisoners`` dictionary as ``{"MyPrisoner": NPC_Object}``.

-You don't need this label if you don't want your prisoner to be caught after winning a fight.
+You don't need this label if you don't want your prisoner to be caught after winning a fight, still if it's an enemy you should make this label even if it only returns.

 `Dialogue and Narration <https://www.renpy.org/doc/html/dialogue.html?highlight=dialogues#dialogue-and-narration>`_